-The Evidence and Learning Working Group seeks to leverage and elevate the evidence and knowledge generating activities of partners and stakeholders as well as to understand the self-care evidence needs and priorities of countries.
+Through its Evidence and Learning Working Group, the SCTG seeks to leverage and elevate the evidence and knowledge-generating activities of partners and stakeholders as well as to understand the self-care evidence needs and priorities of countries.
 We aim to produce evidence and learning resources that are global goods and resources that reflect and/or can be used or adapted within a country context to support an evidence-based self-care movement.

 The Evidence and Learning Working Group

 The SCTG’s Evidence and Learning Working Group (ELWG) contributes to, develops, and promotes evidence to fill gaps in information identified and prioritized by implementers, advocates, and policymakers to accelerate, scale-up, and sustain the policy and practice of self-care within health systems at national and subnational levels.
 ELWG seeks to advance the evidence base for self-care as an avenue to achieve universal health coverage (UHC), and is best suited to implementers, researchers, and national policy makers.

 ELWG meets on an as needed basis, roughly every 3 months, to advance its workstreams which currently include:

 - Quality of Care Framework (PSI and SCTG)